 Summer is here and while it may not bring the harsh weather and driving conditions, the summer season brings challenges of its own to drivers.
 Take a look at some of our top tips on how you can stay safe for a summer of motoring.

-If you are taking medication to ease your hay fever, make sure it's non-drowsy otherwise you could be putting yourself and others in danger.
+If you suffer from hay fever it can prove dangerous for driving - if you sneeze whilst driving at higher speeds you can lose your vision and focus increasing the chance of an accident.
+If you are taking medication to ease your hay fever, make sure it's non-drowsy otherwise you could be putting yourself and others at risk.

 During the summer season some of us may visit the coast - but what do you do if you accidentally lose your keys in the sand or go for a swim with your key fob left in your pocket?
 Always keep your keys safe and dry and check your vehicle handbook - on most cars there is an alternative way to open the doors if your key fob has stopped working.
 If you lose your keys you may need to call for assistance.

 I'm sure we have all been stuck behind a tractor or a slow-moving vehicle - you must be aware that they may have a sound-proofed cab or could be wearing ear protectors so they may not be able to hear approaching cars.
 Leave plenty of distance behind a tractor and remember that the tractor may be carrying a load on the front and before overtaking you must make sure that there is plenty of room for you to pass safely.

 Are all of your tyres at the correct pressure?
 If they are at the wrong pressure, the chances of having a puncture in the summer is increased due to the higher temperatures - so keep checking that the pressure in your tyres is within the recommended levels.
 You can find out here how to use a tyre repair kit if you need to use this.